drewjordan414/code-quiz/README.md

 WHEN the game is over
 THEN I can save my initials and score
 ```
+## Features
+- The quiz is timed and the user is given 60 seconds to complete the quiz.
+- The user is presented with a question and four possible answers.
+- If the user selects the correct answer, they are presented with another question.
+- If the user selects the wrong answer, 10 seconds are subtracted from the timer.
+- If the timer reaches 0, the game is over.
+- When the game is over, the user can save their initials and score.
+- The user can view their high score at any time.
+- The user can clear their high score at any time.

 ## Description
 - For the questions, I used an array of objects.
 Each object has a question, an array of answers, and the index of the correct answer.